quixio/quix-docs/docs/platform/tutorials/nocode-sentiment/nocode-sentiment-analysis.md

   - Search the Code Samples for the Snowflake connector

-  - Click "Set up and deploy" on the connector
+  - Click "Deploy" on the connector

   - Fill in the necessary fields: